 While identifying potential harm is useful in understanding the variety of ways systems might be affected by name collisions, a review of reported harm validates that potential and highlights the most significant instances.

-Two sources of data for assessing and quantifying harm experienced with name collisions are the set of name collisions reports submitted to ICANN and the responses to name collisions surveys, further described and analyzed in the Root Cause Analysis.
+Two historical sources of data from the 2012 round for assessing and quantifying harm experienced with name collisions are the set of name collisions reports submitted to ICANN and the responses to name collisions surveys, further described and analyzed in the Root Cause Analysis.
 All reports and survey responses can be categorized as communications disruption directly related to controlled interruption.
 There are no reported instances of DNS query surveillance or communication interception, and no reports present evidence of any collisions from circumstances other than controlled interruption.

 The impact of the incident that prompted each name collision report submitted was categorized as either severe, significant, small-scale, or unknown, based on the number of users or systems that were affected, the number of applications that were affected, or other subjective detail provided in the report.
 Half of the reports indicated experiencing severe (21%) or significant (29%) impact.
 Reports involving severe impact included the following comments: “more [than] 30,000 employees in over 7 countries”, “Network down, no internet access”, and “The scale of the impact is fairly critical”.
 Reports involving significant impact included the following: “150 users”, “Unable to send mail”, and “No network shares access”.
 Nonetheless, we note that no report indicated any “clear and present danger to human life”—which text was provided as a condition for submission on the Web submission form.